crosscripter/let-us-C/README.md

 is compiled and runs.
 It's actually really cool.

 The preprocessor contains certain commands, not the least of which is `#include`.
 This "includes" (see?) an entire file right where you put the include preprocessor command.
 The file `stdio.h` is what we like to call a **header file** in **C**, it basically defines publically usable members of a module (more on that much later...) but essentially you can think of it copying and pasting "stdio.h" right into our file.
 Wait, that's cool and all buuuut why do we need it again?
 Wow you're catching on!
-Yeah so we need it because we used the amazing little function called `puts` it stands for "**p**ut **s**tring" and it simply takes some text and prints it out to our console window!
+Yeah so we need it because we used the amazing little function called `puts` it stands for "**put s**tring" and it simply takes some text and prints it out to our console window!
 BUT you say, we didn't define `puts` anywhere??
 Riiiight, because it's defined in "stdio.h" 😁 and _that's_ why we `#include`d it!

 #### Friends Don't Let Friends Interpret
 "Sweet -- how do I run this thing again?"
-Yeah so in **C** you can't just _run_ your code (c'mon now we ain't not 'terpreted language! 🧙‍♂️) we look to the almighty **compiler**.
+Yeah so in **C** you can't just _run_ your code (c'mon now we ain't no 'terpreted language! 🐍) we look to the almighty **compiler**.
 Oh yeah, wait -- what's a compiler??
 Glad you asked.
 A compiler is a program that _compiles_ our code.
 There.
 Satisfied?
 Nah, didn't think so.
 Okay let's carry on!

 Yeah so don't go getting into flame wars about `gcc` vs `clang` ok?? (and yea none defendeth `MSVC` henceforth) My recommendation, find a compiler buddy and stick to it for life! `gcc` is my solemate FWIW.
 That's what I'll be a using for this here tutorial. 🧙‍♂️